vaqxai/tc13u/README.md

 For advanced usage please refer to the SWRP Developers discord (https://discord.gg/UxAUYne) Or my steam profile (https://steamcommunity.com/id/hvcad/) Happy modding!

+## Modifying

+To modify the base, use the "Fork" function of github.
+After you're done, use the "pull request" function to add your changes back to my base.
+I will accept the pull request and add your changes as a new branch, available for everyone (as per the terms of usage).
+If you're unsure on how to do this or how github works, please consult me and I will explain.

 ## Terms of Usage